hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

     that proposes the block.
 If set, then all nodes on the network must use the same beneficiary.
 * `extraData` - `RLP([32 bytes Vanity, List<Validators>, No Vote, Round=Int(0), 0 Seals])`.

-!!!caution
+!!! caution

     The `blockperiodseconds`, `blockreward`, and  `miningbeneficiary` properties
     cannot be updated once your network is started.

     We do not recommend changing `epochlength` in a running network.
 Changing the `epochlength` after genesis can result in illegal blocks.

-The properties with specific values in the IBFT 2.0 genesis files are:
+The properties with specific values in the QBFT genesis files are:

-* `nonce` - `0x0`
 * `difficulty` - `0x1`
 * `mixHash` - `0x63746963616c2062797a616e74696e65206661756c7420746f6c6572616e6365` for Istanbul
   block identification.

-To start a node on an IBFT 2.0 private network, use the [`--genesis-file`](../../../Reference/CLI/CLI-Syntax.md#genesis-file) option to specify the custom genesis file.
+To start a node on a QBFT private network, use the [`--genesis-file`](../../../Reference/CLI/CLI-Syntax.md#genesis-file) option to specify the custom genesis file.